jmsktm/T2-CarND-Capstone/README.md

 ## Setup
 - Ubuntu 16.04.6 LTS (Xenial Xerus)
 - ROS application running natively on the Ubuntu machine
-- Simular running natively on the Ubuntu machine
+- Simulator running natively on the Ubuntu machine
 - The simulator connects to the application over port 4567.

 ## Performance concerns & other discussions: